 How Lighting Conditions Affect Solar Panel Efficiency

-When you’re thinking of getting solar panels for your home, or you’re not sure whether you need to make adjustments to the solar system you already have, you probably have a lot of questions.
-One of those is often about lighting conditions, and how they’re going to affect the efficiency of your solar system.
+When considering solar panels for your home, you’re probably concerned about Solar Panel Efficiency and whether the shading around the property will affect the output.
+One of those is often about lighting conditions and how they’re going to affect the efficiency of your solar system.
 Understanding the ways you can make the system more efficient and make the most of the lighting conditions you have is a very important part of a quality solar system.
 Here’s what to consider.

 Does Shading Prevent a Good Solar Outcome?

-In some cases, too much shade can mean that your solar system lacks efficiency.
-But a little bit of shading for a short time during the day isn’t necessarily going to mean that your system doesn’t work as planned.
-It’s always better to position it where there’s more sun to get the maximum benefit, but there are times when that’s just not realistic.
-If that’s the reality where you live, it’s important to take full advantage of the non-shady areas and times.
-That way you make your solar system as efficient as possible, and you can still have your panels located where you want them to be.
+Too much shade can sometimes mean that your solar system lacks efficiency.
+But a little shading for a short time during the day isn’t necessarily mean that your system doesn’t work as planned.
+It’s always better to position it where there’s more sun to get the maximum benefit, but sometimes that’s unrealistic.
+If that’s the reality where you live, taking full advantage of the non-shady areas and times is important.
+That way, you make your solar system as efficient as possible, and you can still have your panels located where you want them to be.

 How Does Shading of Trees and Buildings Affect System Performance?

 A system that’s getting maximum levels of sunlight will generally always perform better than a system that’s not getting as much sunlight.
 But the shading of trees may not be as significant of a problem as the shading caused by a building.
 Trees generally provide a more broken or dappled level of shade, where buildings provide more solid levels of shading that are closer to complete blockages of the sunlight.
 Some trees can also provide this, but it’s not as common.
 System performance can definitely be affected by anything that blocks sunlight for a period of time, and the longer the length of the blockage the bigger the overall effect on the system.

 What is a Shading Analysis?